Banco Bilbao Vizcaya Argentaria: IBEX 35

 BBVA is included in the IBEX 35, the official index of the Spanish Continuous Market composed of the 35 most liquid stocks traded on continuous market.
-The BBVA has a market capitalization of 15,816 million euros (09-30-20) with a share value between 5 and 8 euros.
+The BBVA has a market capitalization of 15,816 million euros, (09-30-20).

 Eurostoxx 50

 BBVA bank lists in Eurostoxx 50 along with other banks like Santander Bank and Deutsche Bank.

 NYSE

 BBVA bank is listed on the New York Stock Exchange.

 Mexican Stock Exchange

 BBVA bank is listed on the Mexican Stock Exchange.